3 Best Wet Cat Food Without Chicken Picks

 The ingredients list is usually on the back or side of the cat food.
 Take a close look to see if chicken pops up.

-Check the cat food label to see if chicken is on it.
-Nope, there’s chicken on this one!
+Check the cat food label to see if chicken is on it, but watch for other names (e.g. poultry)

 Now of course, there’s more chicken based ingredients.